dieterich-lab/MiMB_JACUSA2_chapter/README.md

         D: null
         # mandatory parameter to output insertion score.
         I: null
-      # dictionary where you can add java specific parameters e.g. Xmx20g
+      # dictionary where you can add java specific parameters as keys e.g. Xmx20g for 20G as the maximum size of the memory allocation.
       java_params: null
       # specify patterns and their combinations to be used, please set to "null" if no value is affected to the field.
       pattern_params: